 Spring Black Bear $4500USD

-monthly payment Plans AvaiLable, Discounts for residents, veterans
+monthly payment Plans AvaiLable, Discounts for veterans

 This hunt will have you landing in Ft.
 McMurray, Alberta, where we will pick you up and take you to the hunting area by float plane, or a combination of truck, jet boat, and argo.
 Once the licenses are squared away, we will confirm the zero of weapons and take you out for the evening hunt.
 Although we typically only hunt evenings, the extremely long northern days will still have you in the stand from about 4:30PM to 10:00PM (6+ hours), and you should come prepared with some reading material and a battery pack.
 For the following week you will wake for coffee and breakfast late in the morning, bait with your guide until roughly 3:00pm, lunch in the field, followed by the evening sit.
 The final day of the hunt we will pack up and transport you to the airport/hotel.

 The area is categorized as Northern Boreal Forest.
 It is a seemingly endless expanse of lakes, swamp, pine and aspen that reaches to the treeline in the arctic circle.
 This topography is nearly impossible to access without someone working full time to manage the assets required, and is even impervious to oil and gas exploration in the summer months.
 Float planes, 6X6 amphibious UTV, and jet boats are all apart of the fleet we need to operate.
 As a result of this difficulty, there is near non-existent hunting pressure to compete with.
-Many of our bears may be as old as 15 years without ever having been pressured by humans.
+Bears may be as old as 15 years without ever having been pressured by humans.
 There have been several massive forest fires that have burned through the area in the last ten years, and it has resulted in an incredible amount of feed and forage that was previously unavailable, spuring accelerated growth and density.
 Our zone is also extremely large, and this allows us to systematically rest our sites for long periods of time, ensuring we can offer the same experience for all of our clients.

 During our Fall 2018 moose hunts, we observed a 37% color phase.
 It is important to distinguish this is not the percentage of color bears killed, but color bears observed.
 If you are specifically looking for a color black bear, there is a very high likelihood of you being able to capitalize.